Our Patron

 In the middle of 1900 Fr.
 Arnold Janssen appointed Fr.
 Joseph the Provincial of Southern Shantung.
 That new position made him stay at the desk.

 Fr.
-Josef Freinademetz died on January 28,1908, in Taikia, wherfreinademetze he was buried on February 1.
+Josef Freinademetz died on January 28,1908, in Taikia, where he was buried on February 1.
 His body was laid to rest at the 12th station of the Way of the Cross in the missionary cemetery.

 On October 19, 1975, Fr.
 Joseph Freinademetz was beatified along with the Founder of the Society, Arnold Janssen.
 Pope John Paul II conducted their joint canonization on October 5, 2003, in Rome.